Laois Athletics Weekly Round-Up

 Ballyroan Abbeyleix and District AC

-Well done to Shane Bowe who ran in the National U23 Indoor Championships in AIT.
-Shane ran in both the 200m and 400m races and competed very well in both races and ran a Personal Best in the 200m of 23.13 seconds.
-Well done Shane.
+Well done to Shane Bowe who competed in the National Indoor Championships in Abbotstown.
+Shane competed in the 400m and finished in a time of .53.35.
+Later that day Shane ran the 200m event in another impressive time of .23.87.
+Great running Shane!

 Training